leachim6/hello-world/CONTRIBUTING.md

 #### Contents

 The code in the file should be simplest or most straightforward way to print/display/show `Hello World` exactly once in the language used.
+Input from the user shouldn't be asked for where possible and a newline should only be printed when nessesary.

 ### Updating README